Swiss scientists are working on telescopic contact lenses that boost vision and zoom via winking.

 The lenses come with smart glasses that respond to the wearer’s winks—but not blinks—so that the user can switch almost effortlessly from normal to magnified vision and back.
 The wearer winks with the right eye to activate the telescope, and with the left eye to deactivate it.

-“We think these lenses hold a lot of promise for low vision and ,” a vision disorder that affects older people, Tremblay said.
+“We think these lenses hold a lot of promise for low vision and age-related macular degeneration,” a vision disorder that affects older people, Tremblay said.
 “At this point this is still research, but we are hopeful it will eventually become a real option for people with AMD.”
 The device magnifies objects 2.8 times, meaning AMD patients can read more easily and better recognize faces and objects with its help.

 Funded by the Pentagon’s defense research arm DARPA, these lenses were originally developed as bionic vision for soldiers.
 “Small mirrors within the lenses bounce the light, expanding the perceived size of objects and magnifying the view, so it’s like looking through low magnification binoculars,” the researchers said in a statement.